Gigaspaces/xap-docs/site/content/sbp/excel-space-viewer.markdown

 2. Make sure you are connected to a space.
 3. Use the arrow buttons ( ![arrowExcel.jpg](/attachment_files/sbp/arrowExcel.jpg)) to move columns from the **Available Columns** area to the **Selected Columns** area.
 4. If you want to narrow your view to more specific results (by querying your class fields), click the **Customize the Selection** button (see [**Customize the Selection**](#Customize the Selection)).
-{{% infosign %}} This step is optional.
+{{<infosign>}} This step is optional.
 If you want to generate the view with all the existing entries of the selected type in the space, proceed to the next step.
     1. On the left side of the Customize the Selection window, click the class field you want to query.
 (For example, the **Age** field is selected below.)
     {{% indent %}}
     ![CustomizeTheSelection1.jpg](/attachment_files/sbp/CustomizeTheSelection1.jpg)